The tailspin - part 2

-We're talking about our two patients, Janet and Sharon who are at a turning point in their lives.
-That turning point is called the tail spin.
-The tail spin is where they make poor health care choices that result in a loss of their vitality and health.
+We're talking about our two patients, Janet and Sharon, who are at a turning point in their lives.
+That turning point is called the tailspin.
+The tailspin happens when they make poor health care choices that result in a loss of their vitality and health.
 Let's take a look at the similarities and differences between their cases.

 1. Occupation - Both of these patients work hard.
 They stand for long periods of time and have done so for many years.
 Their incomes are meager compared to the amount of time that they work.
 Why?
 They may have been poor students or come from a less than supportive household.
 In most cases, they're perpetuating a socio-economic status we'd call poverty.

-4. Diabetes - It's also a well known fact that obesity contributes to diabetes.
-Although not all cases of diabetes are due to obesity, the relationship is undisputable.
+4. Diabetes - It's also a well-known fact that obesity contributes to diabetes.
+Although not all cases of diabetes are due to obesity, the relationship is indisputable.
 In a study that tracked obese diabetic patients who underwent bariatric surgery, 83% of all obese, diabetic patients went off of all of the diabetes medication follow successful weight loss with bariatric surgery.